-For the DRUJ, it was observed that the ulnar variance dynamically changes and it increases (becomes more positive) in pronation (Figure 6C).
+For the DRUJ, it was observed that the ulnar variance changed dynamically , but it was most positive in full pronation (Figure 6C).
 The ulnar variance dynamic change was modeled as a 2nd-degree polynomial with an average p1 of 0.00033, and p2 of 0.0276.
 The fitted equation had an RMSE of 0.60 mm, and the subject-specific polynomial models achieved a high consistency with RMSEs that were less than 0.59 mm.

 [Place Figure 6 Here]

 Figure 1.
-Experimental Setup.
+Experimental setup.

 Figure 2.
-A) Undistortion Grid.
-B) Calibration Cube and its Reference Items.
+A) Undistortion grid.
+B) Calibration cube and its reference items.

 Figure 3.
-Computed-tomography Image of the Wrist and Reconstructed Models of Radius, Third metacarpal, and Ulna.
+Computed-tomography image of the wrist and reconstructed models of radius, third metacarpal, and ulna.

 Figure 4.
-A) Captured Radiograph of an X-ray Source with Digitally Reconstructed Radiographs (DRRs) of the Bones.
-B) Enhanced (Filtered) Radiograph and DRRs.
-C) Matched DRRs after Optimization Process.
+A) Captured radiograph of an X-ray source with Digitally Reconstructed Radiographs (DRRs) of the bones.
+B) Enhanced (filtered) radiograph and DRRs.
+C) Matched DRRs after optimization process.

 Figure 5.
-Coordinate Systems of the Bones and Implant’s Components.
+Coordinate systems of the bones and implant’s components.

 Figure 6.
-A) Wrist Center of Rotation (COR) on Capitate.
-B) Contact Pattern of a Total Wrist Arthroplasty during Circumduction.
-C) Change in Ulnar Variance.
+A) Wrist Center of Rotation (COR) on capitate.
+B) Contact pattern of a total wrist arthroplasty during circumduction.
+C) Change in ulnar variance.

 Figure 7.
-Occlusion Problem in Tracking Carpal Bones and Third Metacarpal.
+Occlusion problem in tracking carpal bones and third metacarpal.

 Table 1.
 The bias and 95% limits-of-agreement between biplanar videoradiography and optical motion capture (gold-standard) in calculating wrist motion.

 Table 2.
-The bias and 95% limits-of-agreement between biplanar videoradiography and optical motion capture (gold-standard) in calculating replaced wrist (TWA) motion.
+The bias and 95% limits-of-agreement (LOA) between biplanar videoradiography and optical motion capture (gold-standard) in calculating replaced wrist (TWA) motion.

 Table 3.
-The bias and 95% limits-of-agreement between biplanar videoradiography and optical motion capture (gold-standard) in calculating distal radioulnar joint (DRUJ) motion.
+The bias and 95% limits-of-agreement (LOA) between biplanar videoradiography and optical motion capture (gold-standard) in calculating distal radioulnar joint (DRUJ) motion.

 DISCUSSION:

 Biplanar videoradiography (BVR) is an image-based method that can be used to measure bone and implant motion in the wrist and distal radioulnar joint with submillimeter and subdegree accuracy.
-In this study, BVR was used to identify an accurate pattern of projected COR for a healthy wrist as well as TWA contact patterns.
-Such findings can aid future designs of the total wrist replacements and can provide in vivo data for validation of computational of models.
+In the studies we described here, BVR was used to identify an accurate pattern of projected COR for a healthy wrist as well as TWA contact patterns.
+Such findings may inform the design of next generation total wrist replacements and can provide in vivo data for validation of computational of models.
 Using BVR, the nonlinear relationship of change in ulnar variance with forearm pronosupination was also observed, which could be helpful in treatment planning for DRUJ pathologies.
 Due to its dynamic capture and its high accuracy, BVR can be used to study wrist and DRUJ pathologies in various motions to recommend strategies for treatments and diagnosis.